akarshb02/js-concepts/README.md

 }
 ```
 ## Higher order function ?
-> -  A function which takes another function as input
+> -  A function which takes another function as input(program : calculate.js)